floe/backscrub/README.md

 Use `cmake` to build the project: create a subfolder (e.g. `build`), change to that folder and run: `cmake && make -j4` (please replace "4" with the number of your cores).

-Alternatively, you can also run `make` to build everything (should also clone and build Tensorflow Lite).
+**Deprecated**: Another option to build everything is to run `make` in the root directory of the repository.
+While this will download and build all dependencies, it comes with a few drawbacks like missing support for XNNPACK.
+Also this might break with newer versions of Tensorflow Lite as upstream support for this option has been removed.
+Use at you own risk.

 ## Usage